-The South Australian Museum houses over four million specimens and material cultural items.
+The South Australian Museum houses over five million specimens and material cultural items.
 These specimens and items provide irreplaceable records with which we are constantly building and modifying our knowledge and understanding of the natural and cultural world.
 They are a vital part of Australia’s national heritage and play an integral role in the international scientific and anthropological communities' endeavour to document our world.

 Items from the Australian Aboriginal Cultures collection

 McCartney bottles containing parasite specimens preserved in alcohol in the Parasitology Collection, one of nine collections in Biological Sciences.